DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 #### Search bar

-It might look naive, but this search bar is using... you guessed it...
-Regular expressions!
-This allows you to do ALOT of cool stuff.
+It might look naive, but this search bar is using regular expressions, allowing you to do ALOT of cool stuff.
 Here i will just list a few snippets / examples that you can use

 - `https` - lists all https links